heath3conk/make-this/README.md

 - types/combinations of foods people avoid for religious reasons, eg. kosher

 ## Running the app
-The app has two parts: a ReactJS front end and a Flask back end.
-In this MVP version of the app, you have to start each part separately.

-<u>**Starting up the back end**</u>
-In the terminal, navigate to the "flask_app" folder and run `python controller.py`.
-This will start the back end running locally.
-You won't need to look at this in your browser because you'll be looking at the front end, running on a different local port.

-<u>**Starting up the fron end**</u>
-In a different terminal window, navigate to the "react-recipe-app" folder and run `npm start`.
-This will start up the front end and it should automatically launch a tab in your browser.
-If not, open a new browser tab and go to http://localhost:3000 for the app's home page.
+Navigate to the "streamlit_app" folder and run `streamlit run home.py` in the terminal.
+The app should automatically take you to a tab in your default browser.

-**future work**: check out [this article](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) about setting up a single command to start both

 ## Technical notes
 ### Installing requirements